findy-network/findy-agent/README.md

 - [ ] Tests for fail cases.
 - [ ] Interoperability testing with Aries testing harness.
-- [x] Indy wallet implementation with storage plugin like PostgreSQL.
+- [x] Indy wallet implementation with storage plug-in like PostgreSQL.
 Done: we have wallet pool.
 - [x] Crypto implementations for different server types, AWS Nitro, ...
 - [x] Backup system for current docker volumes.